00F100/nobreak-shutdown-linux/README.md

 ## Prerequisite

-It is required that the server be connected to a nobreak
+It is required that server be connected to nobreak

 ## Install